mlochbaum/BQN/doc/control.md

       a +↩ 10
     }

-A final option is to use a [return](block.md#returns) to exit a block early.
-This is really more of an "unless" statement; to get a proper "if" the condition needs to be negated.
-Repeat is still the easiest way to do the conditional logic, in this case deciding whether to return.

-    {
-      𝕊→⍟(¬a<10) @   # Return @ unless a<10
-      a +↩ 10
-    }

-In all cases, the result of an if statement is the result of the action if it's performed, and otherwise it's whatever argument was passed to the statement, which is `@` in most examples above.
+The result of any of these if statements is the result of the action if it's performed, and otherwise it's whatever argument was passed to the statement, which is `@` or `10` here.

+BQN's syntax for a pure if statement isn't so good, but predicates handle [if-else](#if-else) statements nicely.
+So in most cases you'd forego the definitions above in favor of an if-else with nothing in the else branch:

+    { a<10 ? a+↩10 ; @ }

 ## Repeat